Ted Grimsrud—September 22, 2014

 However, in the meantime, Cramer, et al, confirm that we have very little information in the present.
 The four authors speak of having devoted a year’s worth of research and interviewing to trying to take account of Yoder’s situation.
 After that effort, they add little to our knowledge of what happened.

 Ironically, one piece of information they add, that even those who have been attentive over the years may not have known, is an excerpt from a letter to Yoder from a woman he had established a close relationship with who welcomed the “spiritual friendship.”
-That is, some information that presents Yoder in a very different light than as a violent predator and abuser.
+That is information that presents Yoder in a different light than as a violent predator and abuser.
 Though they have acknowledged their lack of knowledge and don’t indicate that they have concrete information much beyond the three women quoted by Tom Price in his 1992 articles, they still add commentary (without supporting references) that diminish the weight of her report: “One wonders what this woman, who was a professional therapist, would make of Yoder’s other relations, the preponderance of which have been understood as manipulative and violent.”

 I am nonetheless convinced that we do have enough fairly clear evidence to be very critical of Yoder’s behaviors and to see them as in profound tension with his theology.
 I have expressed my criticisms in several blog posts and in an essay to be published this Fall.
 My colleague Mark Thiessen Nation had also written blog posts that are quite critical of Yoder’s behavior.
 Nonetheless, Nation has been criticized (unfairly, I believe) for trying to diminish the seriousness of Yoder’s behavior.
 His perspective is apparent in the title of his lengthy and highly informative blog post, “On Contextualizing Two Failures of John Howard Yoder.”